F33RNI/Liberty-Way/README.md

 These are the parameters presented in settings.json file that are used by the program and can be changed depending of its application:
 ```
 "marker_size",             length of one side of the tracking marker (cm)
-"landing_alt",             altitude of sending a package to turn off the motors (service info = 3)
+"landing_alt",             altitude of sending a packet to turn off the motors (service info = 3)
 "pid_file",              file of PID configuration
 "camera_matrix_file",              camera calibration (matrix)
 "camera_distortions_file",     camera calibration (distortions)